How to know your customers and sell better?

 A bit of knowledge about your customer base will do wonders for your sales, and while this is general marketing knowledge it does apply to pretty much every business under the sun.
 Bad marketing tactics can cause your sales to go flat at best and plummet at worst, and unfortunately, it’s true that many a business has been ruined by exactly this.

-At one time businesses, could survive any number of marketing gaffes, but if the recent Pepsi ad or the fiasco with United Airlines are anything to go by, it’s quite easy to tank your company’s reputation by doing something stupid even if it seemed like a good idea at the time.
+At one time businesses, could survive any number of marketing gaffes, but if the recent Pepsi ad or the fiasco with United Airlines is anything to go by, it’s quite easy to tank your company’s reputation by doing something stupid even if it seemed like a good idea at the time.
 Thus, it’s important to know your customers very well if you want to stay in business or grow your sales, and doing a hard sell works for no one.

 The trick is to know what your customers want and make them crave for more, without pushing things too much.